 Expectations of Students:

-- Schedule regular appointments with faculty and/or college advisor.
+Schedule regular appointments with faculty and/or college advisor.

 Review major/program policies and requirements using the MTSU Undergraduate Catalog and make a list of questions and concerns.

 Possess an understanding of university/college/program requirements in order to effectively communicate those requirements to others.

 Encourage and guide students to define and develop realistic educational goals.

 ACADEMIC ADVISING TIMELINE